 |

-that the regiment most likely was issued new uniforms which are unknown.
+that the regiment most likely was issued new uniforms that are unknown.
 Schorr

 on the other hand writes that they had grey coats with red facings and